ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 ##### Control it

-I suspect an awesome lang like r-cade to embed every thing we need to change the direction of the snake when press arrows.
+I suspect an awesome lang like r-cade to embed everything we need to change the direction of the snake when an arrow is pressed.

 ```rkt
 (define snake-direction "top")